perchouli/codernitydb/docs/database_indexes.rst

 duplicate keys
     Duplicate keys are stored inside tree structure.
-So in worst case when you have more duplicate keys than ``node_size`` tree will became suboptimal (a half of one node will be always empty)
+So in worst case when you have more duplicate keys than ``node_size`` tree will became sub-optimal (a half of one node will be always empty)